“Eman really knows his stuff and we were very pleased with our end result.”

 (b)(1) For purposes of this code and the Unemployment Insurance Code, and for the purposes of wage orders of the Industrial Welfare Commission, a person providing labor or services for remuneration shall be considered an employee rather than an independent contractor unless the hiring entity demonstrates that all of the following conditions are satisfied: (A) The person is free from the control and direction of the hiring entity in connection with the performance of the work, both under the contract for the performance of the work and in fact.
 (B) The person performs work that is outside the usual course of the hiring entity's business.
 (C) The person is customarily engaged in an independently established trade, occupation, or business of the same nature as that involved in the work performed.

-Section 2775 shifts the burden of proof to the hiring entity, it must prove the worker is a contractor rather than an employee, making employee status the legal default.
+Labor Code 2775 shifts the burden of proof to the hiring entity.
+The hiring entity must prove the worker is a contractor.
+Employee status is the legal default in California under this rule.

-Prong A requires the hiring entity to prove the worker is free from control under the contract and in actual practice, a high bar for supervised gig workers.
+Prong A requires the hiring entity to prove the worker is free from control under both the contract and in actual practice.
+Setting hours, providing tools, or requiring specific methods defeats Prong A.

 Injured at work?
 Call (661) 273-1780